The Manual of the Psi

 A somewhat common item provides a psi a +1 CS to his or her power ranks.
 Rare but by no means unique items should offer a +2 CS to psionics.
 Incredibly rare but not necessarily solitary items grant a +3 CS.
 A unique item that literally cannot be replaced would offer a psi a +4 CS to one's power ranks.
 Training oneself to use a new focus (particularly if theirs is lost) should be the subject of a special adventure for the psi.

-Fatigue: psionics is difficult work, and it can rapidly tire a psi-active character who exhausts his or her energy too quickly.
-This is because psionics draw upon the whole self in order to function, being fueled by the character and the character alone.
+Fatigue: psionics is difficult work, and it can rapidly tire a psi-active character who expends his or her energy too quickly.
+This is because psionics draw upon the whole self to function, being fueled by the character and the character alone.
 This can be easily represented by a fatigue intensity; normally at Shift 0 rank, this intensity is increased by invoking powers, some draining more energy than others.

 Skills add 1 to a character's fatigue intensity, talents add 2, and arts add 3.
 Fatigue intensity only comes into play as it approaches the rank of a psi's Psyche; he or she can only wield a psionic power in a given round if they can first pass a Psyche FEAT roll against this fatigue intensity.
 If his or her fatigue exceeds their Psyche score by more than +1 CS, they cannot activate any psi powers at all.

 Initiative Modifiers: there are three types of psionic powers, each of them taking longer to actualize in a psi.
-A psionic skill possesses an initiative modifier of -1, while a talent has a -2 initiative modifier and an art suffers a -3 initiative modifier.
+A psionic skill possesses an initiative modifier of -1, while a talent has a -2 initiative modifier, and an art suffers a -3 initiative modifier.
 This better reflects the effort necessary to muster such effects, and can radically alter a psi's battle strategy, leading him or her to use their 'weaker' abilities more in a scrap.

 Of course, a psi should be allowed to reduce this modifier some as his or her prowess grows.
 Once they have become the master of a given discipline, a psi's initiative penalty for powers in said discipline should be reduced by one, while achieving the status of disciplinary overmind should reduce it by two - which, incidentally, will actually give him or her a net +1 modifier when using affected psionic skills.